-This spring break was my last spring break and I spent it in a special way.
-I had the opportunity to study abroad in San Jose, Costa Rica!
-This trip was organized by the politics and government department at Illinois State University in collaboration with Veritas University.
+This spring break was my last spring break and I’m so glad that I had the opportunity to study abroad in San Jose, Costa Rica!
+This trip was organized by the Politics and Government Department at Illinois State University in collaboration with Veritas University.
 For a week my classmates and I had the opportunity to study Fair Trade, Sustainability and Organic Farming in Costa Rica.
 It was a great experience for me and i’m glad I got the chance to finally study abroad!

 As I stated this was a trip focused on Fair Trade.
 Coming into this trip I did not know much about Fair Trade at all.
 I am glad that this trip allowed for my class and I to study Fair Trade with those who are directly involved in it.
 We had the opportunity to ask questions of employees and farmers that worked with Co-Ops, plantations and independent organic farms throughout Costa Rica.
 We also were able to spend a couple days in Sarapiqui, Costa Rica.
-There we were able to learn about Pineapple production as well as Banana production in Costa Rica.
-I will be writing a full story on all that I learned for my internship with Illinois State University.
-Once that is written I will be able to show more to you guys, so stay tuned!
-I will post it on here once it is finished.
+There we were able to learn about pineapple production as well as banana production in Costa Rica.

 Thank you for taking the time to read about my trip.
 If you have any questions or comments please leave them below!